yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 where $e_i \in \mathbb{R}^{n\times d_{model}}$, $\operatorname{EncoderLalyer}: \mathbb{R}^{n\times d_{model}}\to \mathbb{R}^{n\times d_{model}}$ is an encoder sub-unit, $N$ is the number of encoder layers.
 Specifically, this encoder layer is given by {ref}`chapter_foundation_fig_bert_transformerencoder`.
 Note that Dropout operations are not shown above.
 Dropouts are applied after initial embeddings $e_0$, every self-attention output, and every point-wise feed-forward network output.
 ````
-Note that Dropout operations are not shown above.
-Dropouts are applied after initial embeddings $e_0$, every self-attention output, and every point-wise feed-forward network output.
+Note that Dropout operations are not shown above. **Dropouts are applied after initial embeddings $e_0$, every self-attention output, and every point-wise feed-forward network output**.

 Commonly used BERT models take the following configurations:
 * BERT-BASE, $L=12, d_{model}=768, H=12$, total Parameters 110M.